zaatoot/10-Places-to-Go-in-North-Coast/README.md

 Golf Porto Marina

-Golf Porto Marina, North Coast
+<a href="https://www.myegyptrealestate.com/en/keyword-golf-Porto-Marina">Golf Porto Marina, North Coast</a>

 Location: KM 110 of the Alexandria Matrouh Road, in from of Marina 7.